niksilver/elm-explained/ports/Ports.md

 platform and (usually) back in again.

 When we want to send something out to JavaScript we use this exact mechanism.
-We send a `Cmd` up the stack, and Elm sends it out to JavaScript.
+We send a `Cmd` out of the update function, up the stack, and Elm sends it out to JavaScript.
 To create the `Cmd` we use the `port` definition:

 ```elm